Skip to main content

 skills/Skill packs for agent skill toolsEnabled via agent({ skills: ... })

 The filename becomes the ID for TypeScript primitives.
-For example, agents/assistant.ts registers as "assistant" and can be retrieved with getAgent("assistant").
-Agent discovery also supports agents/assistant.md for markdown-defined agents that use frontmatter for metadata and the markdown body as the system instructions.
+For example, agents/assistant.ts registers as "assistant" and resolves with getAgent("assistant").
+Agent discovery also supports agents/assistant.md.
+Use frontmatter for metadata and the markdown body for system instructions.
 For skills, the directory name is the skill ID.
 For example, skills/incident-response/SKILL.md registers as "incident-response".
-Verify discovery by starting the dev server after adding an agent, tool, or workflow file:
+Verify discovery by starting the dev server after adding an agent, tool, or workflow:

 veryfront dev

-Then open the dev dashboard or call a route that uses the primitive.
-For example, getAgent("assistant") should resolve after agents/assistant.ts exists and the server has reloaded.
+Then open the dev dashboard or call a route that uses the primitive. getAgent("assistant") should resolve after agents/assistant.ts exists and the server reloads.

 Customizing discovery paths